realnews-gateway/emergency-publishing-system/docs/README.md

-# Documentation Module
+# Documentation

-The Documentation module provides high‑level, funder‑facing and reviewer‑facing explanations of the system.
+This directory provides high‑level, reviewer‑facing and funder‑facing documentation for **Empus**.
-It is designed to give non‑technical and semi‑technical audiences a clear understanding of the project’s goals, threat model, architecture, and operational model.
+It focuses on conceptual understanding, system purpose, and threat context, rather than technical or implementation details.

-This module complements the Architecture and Modules directories by offering narrative explanations, conceptual overviews, and context for why the system exists and how it is intended to be used.
+The documents here complement the **architecture/** and **modules/** directories by offering narrative explanations suitable for non‑technical and semi‑technical audiences.

 ---